Core Idea

 Key Characteristics

-- Tactical forking enabled: When components share code creating coupling, Tactical-Forking allows strategic duplication to achieve clean separation
+- Tactical forking enabled: When components share code creating coupling, Tactical-Forking allows strategic duplication to achieve clean separation without complex refactoring

-- Fitness function validation: Decomposition decisions can be automated as fitness functions that fail builds when coupling constraints are violated
+- Fitness function validation: Decomposition decisions can be automated as Fitness Functions that fail builds when coupling constraints are violated

 Why It Matters

 Component-based decomposition provides objective evidence for architectural decisions that are often made subjectively.
 When teams debate where to split a monolith, metrics cut through opinions—showing actual coupling, dependency direction, and structural stability.
-This approach is especially critical for legacy systems where the original architects have left and domain knowledge has faded; the code structure itself reveals its natural boundaries.
-By combining metrics with domain analysis, architects make decomposition decisions that honor both business logic (Bounded-Context) and code reality (Coupling, Cohesion).
-The techniques also enable architectural governance through automated fitness functions that prevent coupling from creeping back after decomposition.
+This approach is especially critical for legacy systems where original architects have left and domain knowledge has faded.

 Related Concepts